Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 The time difference is not much though – a couple of minutes for every 2 to 3 months.

-I don’t mind dealing with that, and it’s a really insignificant inconvenience compared to what I get in return with my VIPARSPECTRA lights.
+I don’t mind dealing with that, and it’s an insignificant inconvenience compared to what I get in return with my VIPARSPECTRA lights.

 The Kessil A360X is another great LED fixture you can use for a 125 gallon reef tank.